 With this row 1,1/2,1,1,1/2,1,1 you can build any minor scale.
 There are a lot of other scales like chromatic, arabic, phrygian a.s.o.
 If you want to go deeper into this have a look here.
 The notes of these scales are your base material to build melodies, intervals or chords from them.

 One of the main design instruments in electronic dance music – if the piece does not follow a song structure (verse/refrain) – is (oversimplified) the increase to a climax and the following decrease.
-So from my point of view an electronic dance music track is like a little play (Anyway, most producers claim that they tell stories with their tracks ;).
+So from my point of view an electronic dance music track is like a little play.
 Due to repetition of the sounds, motifs and phrases they are like present figures.
-Each track has several scenes (structure sections) next to other element like intro and break, in which different figures appear, disappear and interact which each other.
+Each track has several scenes (structure sections) next to other elements like intro and break, in which different figures appear, disappear and interact which each other.

 The shuffle function can be found at drumcomputers and arpeggiators.
 It helps to alter the phrasing of a rhythm from a binary to a ternary one respectively adds swing to the beat.